mfornace/nupack-docs-dev/sources/design.md

 my_design = tube_design([tube1], model=Model(), soft_constraints=soft)
 my_result = my_design.run(trials=1)[0]

-# Evaluate the result with a different free energy model
+# Evaluate the result with a different model
 new_model = Model(celsius=40)
 my_result.evaluate_with(model=new_model)

-# Evaluate the result with a different free energy model and soft constraints
+# Evaluate the result with a different model and soft constraints
 new_soft = [Similarity([a], 'G20', limits=[0.4,0.6], weight=0.5)]
 my_result.evaluate_with(model=new_model, soft_constraints=new_soft)